 - Not as cushioned as other running shoes in our list

-The Altra Timp is a versatile trail shoe that will ensure a comfortable run at any distance.
-Like Altra’s other shoes, the Timp has a wide toe box and zero drop that’s ideal for those with Mortons Neuroma
+The Altra Timp 2.0 is a versatile trail shoe that will ensure a comfortable run at any distance.
+Like Altra’s other shoes, the Timp has a wide toe box and zero-drop that’s ideal for those with Morton’s neuroma.

 The Altra Timp has a full-length EVA midsole and an ultra-wide platform and toe box.
 Compared to Altra’s other shoes, the Timp has one of the widest toe boxes around.

-The Altra Timp is another great choice for those with Mortons Neuroma.
-It’s great for trail running, hiking, or for casual wear.
+The Altra Timp is another great choice, perfect for trail running, hiking, or for casual wear.